Frequently Asked Questions

 The best strap I’ve ever owned is the Peak Design Slide Lite, everything from the way it quickly clips and unclips to the camera, to the easy and fast adjustment of length is perfect for me in every way.

-I don’t usually carry a tripod, as from personal experience I find I rarely use it, but when I do it’s either my Manfrotto Compact Action Aluminum Tripod, which is also my main tripod for both interior / exterior work.
-I also us a Joby Action Gorilla Pod + Ballhead which is small enough to chuck in a bag and has saved my neck in a few times when I’ve been caught without the Manfrotto.
+I don’t usually carry a tripod, as from personal experience I find I rarely use it, but when I do it’s the Vanguard Veo 264 Carbon, which is lightweight, packs down small but also really stable.
+I also use a Joby Action Gorilla Pod + Ballhead which is small enough to chuck in a bag and has saved my neck in a few times when I’ve been caught without the Vanguard.

 For aerial photography I use a DJI Mavic Pro, which following the familiar theme of size/versatility/weight was bought as it is the best tool for the job.
 As a piece of kit and technology it’s incredible, being able to capture alternative angles and perspectives on subjects is invaluable, and all packed down into something that easily fits into a day bag.
 To aid my shooting and filming with my Mavic, I use PolarPro Cinema Series Filters that help me adjust and adapt to the different lighting and weather conditions.